 Mining is an extremely important sector for the Democratic Republic of Congo (DRC).
 Standard Bank supports a large number of resources clients in the mining sector in the DRC.
 DRC Mining Week provides Standard Bank with an important platform to engage with clients and key stakeholders in the DRC’s resources sector.

 Can we talk about Standard Bank’s activities in the DRC?
 There is a proud history there.

 Standard Bank has been involved in the DRC for over 20 years, funding operations and managing banking for a range of clients, from established developed-world players to newer Chinese clients.
 Standard Bank has developed a broad client ecosystem in the DRC, including both mining and resources players as well as the wider services, supplier and support industries associated with the country’s diverse and rich resource endowment.
-Beyond Standard Bank’s developed resources sector expertise, the banks presence and capability in the country plays a critical role in supporting all our clients' effect their day-to-day banking and transaction needs on the ground in the DRC.
+Beyond Standard Bank’s developed resources sector expertise, the bank's presence and capability in the country plays a critical role in supporting all our clients' effects, their day-to-day banking and transaction needs on the ground in the DRC.
 Combined with Standard Bank’s global presence and capability, this is especially significant for large foreign investors as Standard Bank is also equipped to manage their daily transaction flow in the DRC from anywhere in the world.

 Are there any mining projects that your organisation is involved with that you are particularly excited about?

 The DRC is blessed with large volumes of high-quality grades across a range of strategically and commercially important resources.
 Standard Bank remains excited about the opportunities and prospects offered by this important mining investment destination and key global resources supplier.

 What are the main challenges facing Africa’s mining sector?
 And the DRC in particular?